 I hope that there is some sort of solution that will allow the program to continue beyond the five years.
 For it has provided a great framework to work with.
 It really makes me wonder though about the answer for ongoing change in schools?
 You look around education and see so many examples of people offering programs to implement, but too often the system fails to let them follow through with the initial vigour and see it truly blossom.
 I hope that eSmart can break that mould.

-Have you gone through the process to becoming an eSmart Accredited School?
+Have you gone through the process of becoming an eSmart Accredited School?
 What has been your experience?
 The highs?
 The lows?
 What do you see as the challenges being in regards to the next chapter.

 If you enjoy what you read here, feel free to sign up for my monthly newsletter to catch up on all things learning, edtech and storytelling.